vamuigua/autheticator/README.md

 # Authenticator 🔒

-This is a demo application implementing Laravel's authentication features:
+A Laravel application that implementing Laravel's authentication features:

 -   Session-based [authentication](https://laravel.com/docs/8.x/authentication) - used in the Browser
 -   Token-based authentication using [Sanctum](https://laravel.com/docs/8.x/sanctum) - used in APIs